KittyCAD/.github/SECURITY.md

 You are expected, as always, to comply with all applicable laws.
 If legal action is initiated by a third party against you, and you have complied with this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.

-If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through one of our Official Channels before going any further.
+If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please reach out to security@zoo.dev before going any further.

 > Note that the Safe Harbor applies only to legal claims under the control of the organization participating in this policy, and that the policy does not bind independent third parties.